kkeefe/qp_dissertation/README.md

 Simulations were performed based on radiogenic backgrounds and high-energy neutrino beam line events, providing first constraints on digital back-end requirements in both the quiescent and active states.
 Finally, based on these results from the simulations and prototypes presented here, we discuss the digital back-end readout of a fully realized Q-Pix implementation within a 10 kT DUNE-FD module.

-## Layman Summary

-## Key Results
+# Key Results (My Contributions)

 Below are sections which briefly describe a key figure or result from the three main chapters presented in my thesis.

-### Simplified Analog Q-Pix (SAQ)
+## Simplified Analog Q-Pix (SAQ)

 The SAQ experiment used commercial off the shelf (COTS) components to instrument the Q-Pix readout technology in two different liquid Argon time projection chambers (TPCs).
 I developed the data acquisition software and analysis software for this experiment, which collected first results indicating a new method of measurements for transverse diffusion of electrons.
 The controlling DAQ software (written in C, Python, and VHDL) can be found at: [qpix-digital](https://github.com/kkeefe/qpix-digital/tree/master)

 ![DAQ Summary](https://github.com/kkeefe/qp_dissertation/blob/main/images/saq_daq_firmware_summary.png)
-*Summary of the Data Acquisition of the embedded software and firmware I wrote, which is implemented onto a Zybo-Z7 Digilent board*
+*Summary of the Data Acquisition of the embedded software and firmware I wrote, which is implemented onto a Zybo-Z7 Digilent board.
+Resets are recorded via a latch on the Artix Zynq-7000 FPGA, and are controlled via register commands from a PyQT5 based GUI.*

 ![First Diffusion Hints](https://github.com/kkeefe/qp_dissertation/blob/main/images/SAQ_first_diffusion_measurement.png)
-*First measurement indicating diffusion which was taken at Wellesley college, courtesy of Nora Hoch.*
+*First measurement indicating diffusion which was taken at Wellesley college, courtesy of Nora Hoch.
+The non-linear decrease of the amount of recorded resets corresponds to less detected electrons at the edge of the detector, i.e. diffusion.*

-### Q-Pix Digital Boards
+## Q-Pix Digital Boards

+I designed high density printed circuit boards (PCBs) using Altium to verify the Register Transfer Level (RTL) of the Q-Pix digital ASIC, as well as to verify a timing calibration procedure of the clocks on the free running ASICs.
 The high level digital ASIC verification and analysis software can be found at: [neutrino analysis](https://github.com/kkeefe/neutAna)

 ![Frequency Stability](https://github.com/kkeefe/qp_dissertation/blob/main/images/interrogation_ppm_diff.png)
-*Frequency Stability measurements, which are much better than the 1 part per million requirement*
+*Frequency Stability measurements, which are much better than the 1 part per million requirement.
+This figure verifies the digital Q-Pix's ability to calibrate its local clock via neighbor packet communication alone*

 ![QDB Design](https://github.com/kkeefe/qp_dissertation/blob/main/images/qdb_closeup.jpg)
-*Design of the Q-Pix Digital Boards, which used 4 Lattice iCE40up5k FPGAs to verify timing calibration and digital ASIC logic*
+*Design of the Q-Pix Digital Boards.
+Shown are the 4 Lattice iCE40up5k FPGAs per PCB used to verify timing calibration and digital ASIC logic.*

-### Q-Pix Towards kiloton liquid argon TPCs in DUNE
+## Q-Pix Towards kiloton liquid argon TPCs in DUNE

+I helped developed a particle simulation framework using C++ (Geant4+ROOT) to simulation radiological backgrounds as well as beam events from the Fermi National Accelerator Lab (FNAL).
+I also improved algorithms of the front-end simulation for the detector which allowed for faster data processing (100x increase run speed), as well as increased exposed particle energy by a factor of more than 1000 (~10 MeV to 100 GeV).
 The particle simulation can be found at [Neutrino Simulation](https://github.com/kkeefe/qpixg4) and the front-end simulation can be found at [RTDs](https://github.com/kkeefe/qpixrtd)

 ![DF No Label](https://github.com/kkeefe/qp_dissertation/blob/main/images/df_nolabel_line.png)
-*Comparison of memory requirements for digital ASIC compared to that used in the first chip*
+*Comparison of memory requirements for digital ASIC compared to that used in the first digital ASIC prototype.
+These results indicate that the current memory is not adequate for capturing neutrino events from the FNAL neutrino beam.*